pcafrica/advanced_programming_2024-2025/lectures/04/04-c++_inheritance_polymorphism.md

 ---

-# *"is-a"* relationship

-Polymorphism should be used only when the relationship between the base and derived class is an *"is-a"* relationship.
-In this context, the public interface of the derived class is a superset of that of the base class.

-This means that one should be able to safely use any member from the public interface of the base class with an object of the derived class.

-Therefore, the base class must define the public interface common to all members of the hierarchy.

----

 # Polymorphism

 Public inheritance is the mechanism through which we implement polymorphism, which allows objects belonging to different classes within a hierarchy to operate according to an appropriate type-specific behavior.